by HarveyKent

 “Bonjour, mes amis, bonjour,” Eric Brown called out happily as he strolled through the city room of the Daily Star.
 “I’ll think of all of you as I sip champagne on the Rue de la Paix!”
 Brown was the Star’s science editor, and he was about to leave for Paris to cover the International Physics Conference.

-“I don’t know what you’re so happy about, Brown,” Ollie Queen said, not looking up from the editorial he was typing.
+“I don’t know what you’re so happy about, Brown,” Ollie Queen replied, not looking up from the editorial he was typing.

 “What’s not to be happy about?”
 Brown asked.
 “A week in Paris, all expenses paid?
 Fine food, beautiful sights…”